 Ways to get involved

-Here are some suggestions for parishes and deaneries to celebrate WMF, whether during the event or afterwards.
+Here are some suggestions for ongoing ways in which parishes and deaneries can celebrate family.

 - Each family to be given a card upon which they can write the names of their families, with the cards then posted in a box that sits in the sanctuary.